 Situated where the A5 crosses the A470 Betws-y-Coed is known as the Gateway to Snowdonia.
 It's surrounded on all sides by forests and it's name actually translates at 'Sanctuary in the Forest'.
 It's the perfect base for walking, cycling, and mountain biking, but also a great place to just relax.

-We are based 5 minutes up the road towards Capel Curig on the main A5 in North Wales.
-Capel Curig is an outdoors activity haven and very popular with climbers and mountaineers.
-Come and find out why!
+We are based five minutes up the road towards Capel Curig on the main A5 in North Wales.
+Capel Curig is an outdoors activity haven and very popular with walkers, kayakers, climbers and mountaineers.

 Snowdonia Nordic Walking is based on a working farm in Capel Curig, North Wales.
 We also offer camping, "chicken coops", and B&B facilities.
 Please visit our website for more info on how to book accommodation and enjoy walking and the outdoors whilst staying with us.

 Swn-y-Dwr is a peaceful and contemporary holiday cottage in the heart of Betws-y-Coed and sleeps up to 11 people.

 Ty’n Y Fron is a country house B&B just a short walk from the centre of Betws-y-Coed, the Gateway to the Snowdonia National Park.
 It has been awarded a 5 Star Grading and Gold Award for Excellence by Visit Wales (the Welsh Tourist Board).
 The house is set in grounds of nearly an acre and guests are welcome to relax in the garden at the end of the day.
 All bedrooms have an en-suite shower room (one with a bath) and are individually decorated to suit all tastes.
 On site parking is available for the exclusive use of guests.